Fight the Bite on World Mosquito Day

-- Aedes aegypti, the species of mosquito that can carry the Zika virus, can breed in containers of water as small as a bottle cap.
-Learn more about this urban dwelling mosquito and its habits.
+- Aedes aegypti, the species of mosquito that can carry the Zika virus, can breed in containers of water as small as a bottle cap

 - Hillsborough County Mosquito Control is using the latest equipment in the fight against mosquitoes.
 The Buffalo Turbine spray system, the first of its kind in the Tampa Bay area, can treat in two hours the same area it would take Mosquito Control staff two weeks to cover by foot.